Shannon Edwards

 Accredited Mental Health Social Worker

-Shannon is particularly passionate about supporting self-identity, sense of purpose, and relationship wellbeing.
-She works collaboratively with clients, valuing transparency, autonomy, and the belief that individuals are the experts in their own lives.
+Shannon works collaboratively with clients, valuing transparency, autonomy, and the belief that individuals are the experts in their own lives.

 Clinical Approach

-Her areas of clinical focus include:
+Areas of clinical focus include:

 Adolescent and youth mental health (12+)